Winter storm on the way mid-week

 WEDNESDAY: Another system brings significant snow for the area.
 A cold start with temperatures in the mid to upper 20s with snow holding off until the mid morning hours.
 Likely after 9am.
 A moderate to heavy snow will begin across our entire area by the afternoon and last until around about 10pm-midnight.
 Most of this should be a heavier wet snow.

 Several inches of snow expected.
 There will be closures, delays and possible power outages.
 Stay off the roads unless you absolutely have to go out.
-Right now we are looking at 8-12″ for the Potomac Highlands and Northern Valley.
+Right now we are looking at about 8-12″ for the Potomac Highlands and Northern Valley.
+Up to 18″ possible in some spots.

 The rest of our area is expected to see about 4-8″.
-Stay alert for any changes in the forecast.
-However, this is still a storm system to watch because of the track
+Up to 10″ locally in some areas especially north of Rt.
+33.

 WHAT CAN CHANGE: There may be just enough of some warm air above the surface in some of our southern areas to change the snow to sleet or even wetter snow.
 This can lead to some lower totals.
 This is closer to the Blue ridge and in some southern areas, closer to Rt.
 340. This may lead to lower snow totals but this is also a long duration event.